MTMTransformer/MTMTransformer/README.md

 ### Usage

 This project was adapted from Andrej Karpathy's [nanoGPT](https://github.com/karpathy/nanoGPT) and as such works in a similar fashion.
 However, the code was adapted without a GPU, thus, it was not written for, has not been tested on and **will not work on a GPU**.
-To get it to work on a GPU, start with the FAISS section of the model (model.py line 280).
+To get it to work on a GPU, start with the FAISS section of the model (model.py line 280, [FAISS GPU documentation](https://github.com/facebookresearch/faiss/wiki/Faiss-on-the-GPU)).

 Three templates have been included in this repository.
 One which demonstrates directing sentiment, one that demonstrates recall and one which produces text from the unadulterated version of GPT-2.
 To explore changing the various parameters of the methods or change the persistent memory, edit/create new templates from the templates in the config directory.